DATAmatic 1000: Tape format

-The DATAmatic uses 2700 ft long reels of 3 in wide magnetic tape.
-The tape format uses 36 tracks ("channels")—31 data and 5 for checking.
+The DATAmatic uses reels of magnetic tape 2700 ft long and 3 in wide.
+The tape format uses 36 tracks ("channels")—31 data and five for checking.
 Data is recorded as blocks of 62 words.
-Within a block two words are recorded serially on each of the 31 tracks.
+Within a block, two words are recorded serially on each of the 31 tracks.
 A full reel of tape can contain 50,000 blocks (37,200,000 words).
 Data transfer rate is 60,000 digits per second.
 A DATAmatic 1000 system can attach up to 100 tape units.

 When the tape is initially written data is recorded only in alternate blocks.
 When the end of the reel is reached the tape is recorded in reverse in previously unused blocks.
 This eliminates a rewind operation when reading or writing full reels.
 The format allows individual blocks to be rewritten in place.

 Other peripherals

 Standard card, paper tape, and line printer output was via offline input and output converters that wrote or read magnetic tape.
 Available peripheral devices included: